simran5555/04show_me_code/README.md

 you can also do both default and named exports from a single file

-# named imports
+## named imports
 - {} are used
 - the variable is used inside { } because it is js thing

-# types of export and imports
+## types of export and imports
 - default
---- export default Component
+export default Component
---- import Component from "path"
+import Component from "path"
 - named
---- export const Component
+export const Component
---- import {Component} from "path
+import {Component} from "path

-# using hooks
+## using hooks
 - import {useState} from "react"
 - const [list, setList] = useState(resList)

+## react is fast. why?
+- react uses virtual dom and diff algo/react fiber/reconciliation algo
+- keeps data layer in sync with UI.
+- virtual dom is representation of the actual DOM (IT IS AN OBJECT - THE REACT ELEMENT)
+- it makes virtual DOM at every state and when there is any difference in the old and new DOM, it rerenders the component

+## reconciliation
+- The algorithm React uses to diff one tree with another to determine which parts need to be changed.
+- The new tree is diffed with the previous tree to compute which operations are needed to update the rendered app.

+## fibers
+- much lower-level abstraction
+- a concept of ReactJS that is used to render a system faster and smoother
+- JavaScript object that contains information about a component, its input, and its output.
+- A fiber corresponds to a stack frame, but it also corresponds to an instance of a component.
+- flush
+To flush a fiber is to render its output onto the screen.
+- work-in-progress
+A fiber that has not yet completed; conceptually, a stack frame which has not yet returned.